Eduardolimacesl/bim-viewer/README.md

 - [x] Show model from a local folder;
 - [x] User can choice your ifc file;
 - [x] User can select a element from model and highlight them;
-- [ ] User can clipper the model press "P" and cancel with "Escape";
+- [x] User can clipper the model press "P" and cancel with "Escape";
+- [x] Mostrar propriedades do elemento selecionado em tela;
 - [ ]
+- [ ]
+- [ ] Botão que possibilita mostrar as propriedades do elemento selecionado;
 - [ ] Botão que ativa e desativa a ferramenta de planos de cortes;
 - [ ] Ao desativar a ferramenta de cortes todos os planos de corte já criados devem ser apagados;
 - [ ]